Russel88/DAtest/README.md

 unbalanced designs.

-EdgeR, DESeq2 and metagenomeSeq ZIG include the `paired` variable as a covariable in the model and are also generally flexible in the design, but they might fail if the design matrix is not full rank and if data is missing.
+EdgeR, DESeq2 and metagenomeSeq ZIG include the `paired` variable as a covariable in the model and are also generally flexible in the design.

 ANCOM use the `paired` variable in a repeated measures manner